Solopie/ctf-writeups/README.md

 # CTF Writeups

 Place to dump my CTF writeups.
-These are usually short version writeups of what you would seem on my website at [www.solopie.com](https//www.solopie.com).
+These are usually short version writeups of what you would see on my website at [www.solopie.com](https//www.solopie.com).

 ## CTFs